46elks/praktik-apiskolan/README.md

 To run all created automated tests manually, navigate to **tests/webtests** using the **cd** command in your terminal.
 Then, run this command:

+*Note: use "python" instead of "python3" if you are using Windows.*

 ```bash
 python3 -m unittest
 ```